-Accounting
+Accounting, BS

-saunders.rit.edu/undergraduate/accounting/index.php
+http://saunders.rit.edu/undergraduate/accounting/index.php

-The accounting curriculum provides broad exposure to the liberal arts as well as science and management concepts.
+The accounting program provides broad exposure to the liberal arts as well as science and management concepts.
 Beyond this core, students choose an option that best fits their career interests.
-Students planning a career in public accounting may select undergraduate course work preparing them to enter RIT's MBA-Accounting program.
-Completion of both the BS and MBA-Accounting degrees satisfies the New York State CPA education requirements (see electives).
+Students planning a career in public accounting may select undergraduate course work preparing them to enter RIT's MBA-accounting program.
+Completion of both the BS and MBA-accounting degrees satisfies the New York state CPA education requirements (see electives).
 Students may tailor the program to meet diverse career opportunities in the commercial, government, and not-for-profit sectors.